 (3) [Contents] (a) Subject to paragraph (7)(b), the subsequent designation shall contain or indicate

-(iv) where the subsequent designation is for all the goods and services listed in the international registration concerned, that fact, or, where the subsequent designation is for only part of the goods and services listed in the international registration concerned, those goods and services,
+(iv) where the subsequent designation is for all the goods and services listed in the international registration concerned, that fact, (ivbis) where the subsequent designation is for only part of the goods and services listed in the international registration concerned, the limited goods and services, which shall be grouped only under the corresponding numbers of the classes of the International Classification of Goods and Services appearing in the international registration,

 […]

 […]

-(5) [Irregularities] (a) If the subsequent designation does not comply with the applicable requirements, and subject to paragraph (10), the International Bureau shall notify that fact to the holder and, if the subsequent designation was presented by an Office, that Office.Where the subsequent designation is for only part of the goods and services listed in the international registration concerned, Rules 12 and 13 shall apply, mutatis mutandis, with the exception that all communications regarding any irregularity to be remedied under these Rules shall be between the holder and the International Bureau.
-Where the International Bureau cannot satisfy itself that all the goods and services listed in the subsequent designation can be grouped in the classes of the International Classification of Goods and Services listed in the international registration concerned, the International Bureau shall raise an irregularity.
+(5) [Irregularities] (a) If the subsequent designation does not comply with the applicable requirements, and subject to paragraph (10), the International Bureau shall notify that fact to the holder and, if the subsequent designation was presented by an Office, that Office.

 […]

-(c) Notwithstanding subparagraphs (a) and (b), where the requirements of paragraphs (1)(b) or (c) or (3)(b)(i) are not complied with in respect of one or more of the designated Contracting Parties, the subsequent designation shall be deemed not to contain the designation of those Contracting Parties, and any complementary or individual fees already paid in respect of those Contracting Parties shall be reimbursed.
-Where the requirements of paragraphs (1)(b) or (c) or (3)(b)(i) are complied with in respect of none of the designated Contracting Parties, subparagraph (b) shall apply.
+(c) Notwithstanding subparagraphs (a) and (b), where the requirements of paragraph (1)(b) or (c) are not complied with in respect of one or more of the designated Contracting Parties, the subsequent designation shall be deemed not to contain the designation of those Contracting Parties, and any complementary or individual fees already paid in respect of those Contracting Parties shall be reimbursed.
+Where the requirements of paragraph (1)(b) or (c) are complied with in respect of none of the designated Contracting Parties, subparagraph (b) shall apply.

-(d) Notwithstanding subparagraph (b), where an irregularity under the last sentence of subparagraph (a) is not remedied, the subsequent designation shall be deemed not to contain the goods and services concerned.
+(d) Notwithstanding subparagraph (b), where an irregularity concerning the requirement under paragraph (3)(a)(ivbis) is not remedied, the subsequent designation shall be deemed not to contain the goods and services affected by the irregularity concerned.

 […]